vignesh-antony/calculator-app/README.md

 ## Additional Features

+Comes along with some additional features to speed up your calcuations!

 -   **History Support:** Easily review previous calculations.
 -   **Keyboard Mapping:** Efficiently input and compute using your keyboard.

 ## Usage Tips

+Have provided some usage tips and shortcuts available in the application.

 -   Enter numbers and operations with the provided buttons or your keyboard.
 -   Use the `C` button or `Esc` key to reset the calculator for a fresh start.